zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 These are aspects that day-1 prompts cannot fully capture because prompts usually describe the desired artifact, not the environment it must survive in.

 To survive in production means that failure has somewhere to go.
 The system has to absorb changing data, imperfect users, broken assumptions, permission boundaries, dependency changes, monitoring gaps, handovers, and recovery.
-Once people depend on an artifact, it has entered the organization’s failure surface.
+Once there is dependency, the artifact has entered the organization’s failure surface.

 > **TL;DR:** Day-2 proves whether that artifact can be safely operated and/or maintained.
 This goes far beyond code generation, and requires engineering judgment, environmental awareness, long-term ownership, and ongoing governance.